nanoexpress/nanoexpress/docs/middlewares.md

 ## Error handling

-Error which comes from Middleware automacilly will be handled by `nanoexpress`
+Error which comes from Middleware automacilly will be handled by `nanoexpress`, but not always and may not work stable

 [&laquo; Getting started](./get-started.md)